 Animals submitted for testing MUST have an NSR registration number.
 The current cost of the test is $80, in addition to the normal $25 HAL-stress test, $6 blood card, and $6 DNA banking fees.

 NSR has updated policy on sire DNA requirements for recorded litters, effective Jan.
 1, 2010.
 This change applies primarily to situations where a sire has died or was culled before DNA was collected, but also to instances where the DNA lab is unable to obtain a test result due to poor DNA quality.
+This can also apply to frozen semen from a sire that may not have a DNA sample on file, or it is too degraded to obtain quality DNA for genotyping.
 Since Jan.
 1, the following must be met to satisfy the sire DNA requirement in instances where a quality sire DNA sample is not available:

 Tests cannot be done overnight, so plan accordingly for registrations and show or sale deadlines.